Jacek Magdziński

-Jacek Magdziński (Portuguese: Jacek; born 20 September 1986) is a Polish former professional footballer who played as a forward.
+Jacek Magdziński (born 20 September 1986) is a Polish professional footballer who plays as a forward for IV liga Kuyavia-Pomerania club Unia Gniewkowo.
 Besides Poland, he also played in England and Angola.

 Career

 Magdzinski started his senior career with Dyskobolia Grodzisk Wielkopolski.
 After that, he played for Arka Nowa Sól, Germania Egestorf/Langreder, Flota Świnoujście, Zawisza Bydgoszcz, Chojniczanka Chojnice, Gwardia Koszalin, Farnborough, Billericay Town, Wealdstone, and Walton & Hersham.
 In 2014, he signed for Puszcza Niepołomice in the Polish I liga, where he made eleven appearances and scored zero goals.

-In 2017 he moved to Sagrada Esperança in Angola.
+In 2017, he moved to Sagrada Esperança in Angola.